In this article, you'll learn about the importance of permission and what you can do to secure it.

 Express means that when you asked for permission, your question wasn't tied in with another agreement.
 For example, a separate checkbox for "I would like to receive marketing email from XYZ company" is express and clear.

+Because permission should also be verifiable, we recommend getting written or otherwise archived permission from each subscriber.
 When you use MailChimp's double opt-in signup forms, we handle all of this for you.
 The process requires a subscriber to click a button and confirm their email address.
 Behind the scenes, we track the date and time of each action, so that you have verified permission.

 Consequences Without Permission

 In a worst-case scenario, a firewall could be programmed to scan any campaign content for URLs that have been reported as spam or blacklisted, and block the email that contains them.
-That means that if another person or business mentions one of your bad domains in their totally separate email, the ISP could block that user's emails too.
+That means that if another person or business mentions one of your blacklisted domains in their totally separate email, the ISP could block that user's emails too.

 What You Can Do